Healthdirect Free Australian health advice you can count on.

 There is no cure for jet lag, but there is a lot you can do to make yourself feel better.

-The best way to reset your sleep/wake cycle is to go outside into the sunlight and do some exercise.
 If you have travelled eastward, get some sunshine in the early morning.
 If you have travelled westward, aim for sunlight in the evening.
 Make sure you keep the room as dark as possible when you try to sleep at night.

-Caffeine in tea and coffee can help keep you awake, but don’t drink too much because you won’t be able to sleep later.
-Limit alcohol too, since as it prevents you from sleeping well at night.
+Caffeine in tea and coffee can help keep you awake.
+Don't drink too much because you won't be able to sleep later.

 Can jet lag be prevented?

-If you are only going to be away for a few days, consider keeping to your home schedule for eating and sleeping.
-If you are going to be away for longer, try to adjust to the new time zone as soon as possible – while you are on the plane.
+• If you are going to be away for longer, try to adjust to the new time zone as soon as possible.
+Try to eat and sleep how you would at your destination while you are on the plane.

-Make sure you drink plenty of water and avoid alcohol and caffeine during the flight – dehydration can make jet lag worse.
+• Make sure you drink plenty of water and avoid alcohol and caffeine during the flight —dehydration can make jet lag worse.

-If you take medication, talk to your doctor before the trip about managing your medicines when you travel.
-If you are very badly affected by jet lag, or if you have a job which means you suffer from jet lag a lot, it might be worth seeing a sleep specialist.
+• If you are badly affected by jet lag or if you have a job that means you suffer from jet lag a lot, ask your GP to refer you to a sleep specialist.

 Resources and support